Ocean (train)

 The Ocean (L'Océan), previously known as the Ocean Limited, is a passenger train operated by Via Rail in Canada on its Atlantic Canada route between Montreal, Quebec, and Halifax, Nova Scotia.
 It is the oldest continuously operated named passenger train in North America.
 The Oceans schedule takes approximately 22 hours, running overnight in both directions.
 Together with The Canadian and Via's corridor trains, the Ocean provides a transcontinental service across Canada.

 History

+Intercolonial Railway (1904–1918)

-The Intercolonial Railway of Canada (IRC) inaugurated the Ocean Limited on July 3, 1904, as a summer-only "limited stop" service to supplement the Maritime Express.
+The Intercolonial Railway (ICR) inaugurated the Ocean Limited on July 3, 1904, as a summer-only "limited stop" service to supplement the Maritime Express.
 In Halifax, it connected with the Dominion Atlantic Railway's luxury train, the Flying Bluenose.
 During the immigration boom of the early 20th century, the Ocean Limited and other passenger trains on its route saw increased use as they provided key wintertime connections for both the Grand Trunk Railway and Canadian Pacific Railway in moving sponsored immigrants to lands in the Prairie provinces.